Healthcare Professionals Understanding POLST & Advance Directives

 What Is an Advance Directive?

 Advance directives are legal documents that all competent adults should have.
-Patients should use them to long-term advance care planning, identifying a surrogate, and for generally documenting medical treatments they would want if they lack capacity.
+Patients should use them to long-term advance care planning, identifying a surrogate/health care decision-maker, and for generally documenting medical treatments they would want if they lack capacity.

 Why Is an Advance Directive Not Enough?

-While the POLST program supports the completion of advance directives, clinical experience and research demonstrate that advance directives are not sufficient to ensure that those who suffer from serious advanced illness or frailty will have their preferences for treatment honored.
+While the POLST program supports the completion of advance directives, clinical experience and research demonstrate that advance directives are not sufficient to ensure that those who have an advanced illness or frailty will have their preferences for treatment honored.
 A POLST form must also be completed to assure patients that they will receive the treatments they want and avoid treatments they do not want.

 Additionally, over the last couple of decades it has become clear that advance directives alone aren’t enough: